Your public sector organization depends on skilled professionals. But how do you find them? Learn how to recruit and retain top talent in this post.

 Establishing your organization as an employer of choice is a great first step when it comes to attracting talented employees to your organization.
 Now, it’s time to consider some of the other best practices for recruiting and sourcing candidates.

 Fortunately, when it comes to recruiting the best candidates, your talent pool is bigger than you think.
 As you work to build your talent pipeline, consider strategies to attract both active and passive candidates (passive meaning individuals who aren’t actively looking for a job).

 Since the number one reason that people switch jobs is for an opportunity that will better fulfill their career goals, highlight how your organization can help potential employees do just that.

 On the sourcing side, use social media to build your employer brand as a place full of professional development opportunities.
-On the recruiting side, “walk the talk” of your organization’s mission, vision, and values by offering constructive feedback after interviews.
+On the public sector recruiting side, “walk the talk” of your organization’s mission, vision, and values by offering constructive feedback after interviews.

 If you’re still having a hard time sourcing and recruiting talent for your open positions, consider implementing an employee referral program.
 Let current employees do the hard work of explaining what makes your organization a great place to work.
 Don’t be wary of tapping into your own employee network when creating a candidate pool, either.

 And remember that sourcing and recruiting candidates is an ongoing process.
 When one recruitment cycle ends, another begins.
 Keep qualified candidates in your talent pool (including those you don’t ultimately hire) to manage your talent pipeline for the long run.

 Imagine this: you’re a job seeker trying to find your next role.
 You’re scanning through job boards and you find what looks to be a great position.

 But when you click on the organization’s website, you find that their job board is outdated, slow, and unattractive.
 In other words, it lends credence to the idea (fair or not) that public sector organizations are often behind the times.